freya022/BotCommands-Wiki/docs/using-commands/application-commands/slash-commands/annotated.md

 ### Using choices

+There are two ways of setting choices for an option.

+#### With a choice provider

+This one is useful if the choices are local to the command's class and may differ from other similar options.

-You must implement [[SlashOptionChoiceProvider]] in order to return a list of choices, be careful to check against the command path as well as the option's display name.
+You must implement [[SlashOptionChoiceProvider]] in order to return a list of choices, remember to check against the command path as well as the option's display name.

-!!! example
+??? example "Making a choice provider"
     === "Kotlin"
         ```kotlin
         --8<-- "commands/slash/SlashConvert.kt:convert-kotlin"